James Wade: 2017

-Wade fought back from 3–1 down to Michael Smith at the 2017 World Championship to triumph 4–3, winning the last seven legs of the match to reach the quarter-finals.
+Wade fought back from 3–1 down against Michael Smith in the third round of the 2017 World Championship before triumphing 4–3, winning the last seven legs of the match to reach the quarter-finals.

 He was then defeated 5–3 by Peter Wright.

 Wade suffered early exits at the Masters, the 2017 Premier League Darts, and the World Matchplay, resulting in a decade-low ranking of 10th.
 Wade's hugely disappointing year continued with yet another first round defeat, this time at the hands of Steve West at the World Grand Prix.
 Wade's Grand Slam campaign saw him win through his group, defeating Phil Taylor along the way.
 He was beaten in the second round by Daryl Gurney.
 Wade defeated Kevin Painter and Jamie Caven 6–4, in the first and second rounds of the Players Championship Finals, respectively.
 In the third round, Wade saw off Ian White 10–6.
 Wade lost 10–6 at the Quarter Final stage to Rob Cross.

 2018

-Wade suffered a poor showing in the 2018 World Championship, losing 2–3 to Keegan Brown in the 1st round.
+Wade suffered a poor showing in the 2018 World Championship, losing 2–3 to Keegan Brown in the first round.
 Wade defeated Simon Whitlock 10–8 in the first round of the Masters before losing to Michael van Gerwen 10–2 in the Quarter-Finals.
 Wade was not involved in the 2018 Premier League Darts for the first time since 2014.
 Wade ended his short stint outside the world's top 10 dart players, making good runs in European tour and players championship events away from the TV screens.
 Wade hit an 8th career 9-darter in a Pro-tour match against Michael Smith.
 Throughout the year, Wade had some really good runs on the European Tour reaching the final twice losing both to Michael van Gerwen 8–3.
 Late in the year, Wade clinched the 9th major tournament of his career winning the 2018 European Championship (darts) for the very first time, defeating Simon Whitlock 11–8 in the final, having already defeated Martin Schindler, Ricky Evans, Gerwyn Price and Max Hopp in the previous rounds.
 It was Wade's first major since 2014 and his first ranking major since 2011, propelling him back in to the world's elite top 6.
 Wade dedicated his title and upturn in form to his new-born son, Arthur, also stating he was "dangerous" again and that the rest of the field should "look out".